jlink/property-based-testing-in-kotlin/docs/README.md

 - You can use `internal` container classes and property methods.
 - You can use Kotlin-style annotations and enums.
-- You can use the different Kotlin constructs (data classes, sealed classes, type aliases etc.) as target types for generation or test containers where it makes sense.
+- You can use the different Kotlin constructs (data classes, sealed classes, type aliases etc.) as target types for generation or as test containers where it makes sense.
   As a special trick you can use singleton objects as container classes:

   ```kotlin